yaviral17/createch-vibe/README.md

 ## 🌟 Overview

-Createch XR is a modern, cyberpunk-themed website showcasing extended reality (XR) solutions including Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR) services.
-The project features a sleek dark theme with purple accent colors, monospace typography, and immersive grid backgrounds.
+Createch (formerly Creative Mantra) is a modern, cyberpunk-themed website showcasing comprehensive digital solutions and technology services.
+This project represents the company's rebrand and digital transformation, featuring a sleek dark theme with purple accent colors, monospace typography, and immersive grid backgrounds.

 ### Key Highlights

-- **🎯 Modern XR Focus**: Specialized in cutting-edge extended reality solutions
+- **🎯 Full-Service Technology**: One-stop solution for web, mobile, and software development
-- **🎨 Cyberpunk Aesthetic**: Dark theme with neon purple accents and grid patterns
+- **🎨 Modern Cyberpunk Design**: Dark theme with neon purple accents and grid patterns
 - **📱 Fully Responsive**: Optimized for all devices and screen sizes
-- **⚡ Fast Loading**: Resource preloading for optimal performance
+- **⚡ Fast Performance**: Resource preloading and optimized assets
-- **🎭 Professional Design**: Clean, minimalist interface with smooth animations
+- **🎭 Professional Interface**: Clean, minimalist design with smooth animations

+---

+## 🏢 Company Background

+### The Rebrand: Creative Mantra → Createch

+Creative Mantra, an established IT company with years of experience in digital solutions, is being rebranded as **Createch** to better reflect its modern approach to technology and innovation.

+### About Creative Mantra (Now Createch)

+**Creative Mantra** has been a leading provider of digital solutions with a strong foundation in:

+- **🌍 Global Presence**: Offices in Metropolitan Chicago and Mumbai
+- **💼 Comprehensive Services**: Full-stack technology solutions
+- **👥 Client-First Approach**: Personalized solutions and dedicated customer relations
+- **📈 Industry Experience**: Years of expertise in IT & software industry
+- **🔄 Continuous Innovation**: Keeping up with latest technology trends

+### Core Philosophy

+*"If you have an idea, we have the perfect Creative Mantra to help make it a reality"*

+The company follows the principle of **'Client First'** to ensure unparalleled communication, correspondence, updates, and experience along with top-end solutions.

 ---